 p) when registering or registered to an SNPN, the UE shall only consider a 5G-GUTI previously assigned by the same SNPN as a valid 5G-GUTI; and

-q) when registering or registered to an SNPN, the UE shall only consider a last visited registered TAI visited in the same SNPN as an available last visited registered TAI
+q) when registering or registered to an SNPN, the UE shall only consider:

+1) a last visited registered TAI visited in the same SNPN as an available last visited registered TAI; or

+2) a last visited registered TAI visited using the same entry of the "list of subscriber data" or the same PLMN subscription as an available last visited registered TAI, if the UE supports access to an SNPN using credentials from a credentials holder.

+NOTE x: If the last visited registered TAI is assigned by an SNPN other than the current SNPN, the serving AMF can determine the SNPN assigning the last visited registered TAI using the NID provided by the UE.

 ***** End of changes *****